IntlAssocCompAndPhil/iacapconf.org/index.md

 This highly interdisciplinary workshop is free for members of 4TU.ethics and those who are registered to attend the conference.
 The workshop is followed by a reception that doubles as a 4TU.ethics social event, but you should register for this separately if you intend to join.
 The workshop is planned in association with [special issue on NeuroAI](https://www.elspublishing.com/journals/law-ethics-technology/special_issues/ai-enabled-neurotechnologies).

+The workshop will take place in room RA1501 in the Ravelijn building.
+See [here](/pages/practical.html) for details on the location.

 ## Keynote Speakers

 * AISB Keynote - [Philip Brey](https://people.utwente.nl/p.a.e.brey)